PoisotLab/ms_betacov_mapping/README.md

 evolutionary distinct, and suggests that they similarly have distinct viruses.](figures/combined_richness.png){#fig:richness}

-South-East Asia has a high diversity of bats (**Kingston, 2010**), and our results show that part of that diversity includes betacoronavirus hosts.
 High density of hosts sharing the same virus (albeit possibly different strains) calls into question the evolution of the bat antiviral immune system and its co-evolution with viruses, which may result in distinct immunological responses in different areas, as evidenced in other bat species [@Banerjee2020NovIns].